jessepav/libgdx-wiki-old/3D-Particle-Effects.md

 particleSystem.add(effect);
 ```

 Your game most likely will have many particle effects, either at once or over time during game play.
 You really don't want to make a new copy of the particle effect each time you create an object or graphical effect that needs it.
-Instead, you should use Pool the effects to avoid new object creation.
-You can read more about Pooling in this wiki or the libGDX Pool class documentation.
+Instead, you should pool the effects to avoid new object creation.
+You can read more about Pooling [in this wiki](https://github.com/libgdx/libgdx/wiki/Memory-management#object-pooling) or the libGDX Pool class documentation.

 Here is an example of a Pool:
 ```java